Types of Laboratories and Their Functions

 What Is a Laboratory?

 A laboratory is a controlled environment designed for scientific experimentation, testing, and analysis.
-Laboratories are equipped with specialized instruments, safety systems, and storage solutions to support their intended work — whether that’s analyzing blood samples, developing new materials, or studying environmental changes.
+Labs are equipped with specialized instruments, safety systems, and storage to support their intended work, whether that is analyzing blood samples, developing new materials, or studying environmental change.
+While the setup varies by discipline, all labs share a foundation of organization, safety, and precision.
+Proper ventilation, waste management, and equipment calibration keep results accurate and compliant with industry standards.

-Research and Development Laboratories
+1. Research and Development Laboratories

 • Flexible bench space for evolving projects